sparkdotfi/spark-docs-v2/docs/pages/dev/integration-guides/susds-lending-market.md

 ## Introduction

-This integration guide explains why listing sUSDS instead of USDS on lending markets is beneficial and how this integration can be efficiently implemented.
+This integration guide explains why listing sUSDS instead of USDS on lending markets is beneficial and how to implement this integration efficiently.

-## Benefits of listing sUSDS over USDS
+## Benefits of Listing sUSDS Over USDS

-The key advantage of listing sUSDS over USDS is that it ensures base lending and borrow rates follow the Sky Savings Rate (SSR) of sUSDS, making markets more capital efficient.
+The key advantage of listing sUSDS over USDS is that it ensures base lending and borrowing rates follow the Sky Savings Rate (SSR) of sUSDS, making markets more capital-efficient.
 In practice, this means liquidity providers will always earn at least the base rate of sUSDS—the Sky Savings Rate—even without any borrowing activity.

-This isn't the case with USDS, where markets require either sufficient borrow demand or efficient rate arbitrage to ensure the lending rate matches that of sUSDS.
-By listing sUSDS, the protocol becomes more capital efficient for LPs by eliminating the opportunity cost of potentially low rates, as depositors always earn the Sky Savings Rate.
+This is not the case with USDS, where markets require either sufficient borrowing demand or efficient rate arbitrage to ensure the lending rate matches that of sUSDS.
+By listing sUSDS, the protocol becomes more capital-efficient for LPs by eliminating the opportunity cost of potentially low rates, as depositors always earn the Sky Savings Rate.
 This should attract more liquidity to the lending protocol, potentially generating more loans and ultimately more fees.

 Conversely, listing sUSDS also guarantees a minimum borrow rate equal to the SSR.
 This reduces the need for rate arbitrage across lending markets by mitigating market inefficiencies.

 From a user experience perspective, sUSDS usage can be completely abstracted away, as USDS and sUSDS can be freely converted without liquidity constraints or fees.
 The result is a lending market that appears to be a standard USDS market but with guaranteed lending and borrowing base rates equal to the SSR.

 ## How Does it Work?